Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 To link an environment's API to an asset, you must create an AssetMapping.
-This mapping will automatically create an AssetResource providing a synchronized copy of the API revision's specification, version, and endpoints to be used by Marketplace.
+This mapping will automatically create an AssetResource providing a synchronized copy of the API revision's specification, version, and endpoints to be used by the Marketplace.
 This mapping will monitor all changes to an environment's APIServiceInstance such as, when a new APIServiceRevision gets deployed to it or when the endpoints have changed, keeping the AssetResource up to date.
-Every time an API change is detected, the asset will also be put back into a "draft" state, so the updated AssetResource can be released to Marketplace.
+Every time an API change is detected, the asset will also be put back into a "draft" state, so the updated AssetResource can be released to the Marketplace.

 {{< alert title="Note" color="primary" >}}An AssetResource keeps a copy of the API in case the environment's API service or revision gets deleted.
 A copy is needed in case the Marketplace is referencing it.